raspberrypilearning/sense-hat-data-logger/learn.md

-By creating a something with your Raspberry Pi students will learn:
+By creating a Sense-HAT datalogger with your Raspberry Pi you will learn:

-- How to set up a Raspberry Pi camera
-- How to use GPIO pins
+- To collect sensor data from the Sense-HAT.
-- How to create a circuit on a breadboard
+- To record information to a simple text file using Python.
-- Controlling GPIO pins with Python code
-- Controlling the camera module with Python code
+-